Placenta PreviaSkip to the navigation

 - Steroid medicines if you aren't close to your due date.
 These medicines help get your baby ready for birth by speeding up lung development.

-- Tocolytic medicine to slow or stop contractions if you are in early labor.
+- Tocolytic medicine to slow or stop contractions if you are in preterm labor.

 If your newborn is premature, your baby may be treated in a neonatal intensive care unit, or NICU.
 Premature babies need to stay in the hospital until they can eat, breathe, and stay warm on their own.

 - Hull AD, Resnik R (2014).
 Placenta previa, placenta accreta, abruptio placentae, and vasa previa.
 In RK Creasy et al., eds., Creasy and Resnik's Maternal-Fetal Medicine, 7th ed., pp. 732-742.
 Philadelphia: Saunders.

 - Williams DE, Pridjian G (2011).
 Obstetrics.
 In RE Rakel, DP Rakel, eds., Textbook of Family Medicine, 8th ed., pp. 359-401.
 Philadelphia: Saunders.